 Cult-classic RPG Suikoden II may have lived in the shadow of the Final Fantasy series and other stellar PlayStation RPGs when it launched in 1998, but it has maintained a steady and passionate following over the years.
 Sure, some may see Suikoden II‘s inclusion on this list as just an excuse to talk about how great the game truly is, but it also has an interesting cooking mini-game, one that thrived on the game’s consummate charm and engaging writing.
 The cooking contests, which occur in the castle’s kitchen after recruiting Hai Yo, are more about reading into dialogue and observing preferences than about making what sounds good to you.
 You are up against chefs from around the world in a series of 12 challenges that task you to prepare an appetizer, main course, and dessert for four very particular judges.
 Each judge assigns every course a score, and if you best your competitor, you win a new recipe.
 Suikoden II‘s cooking contests were like reality cooking shows before Gordon Ramsay was famous for yelling at aspiring chefs on TV.
 The judges may not yell at you if you don’t cater to their tastes, but they aren’t afraid to hold up a low scorecard.

-One of the most relaxing games around, Stardew Valley is perfect for playing on the couch after a big holiday meal.
+One of the most relaxing games around, Stardew Valley is perfect for playing on the couch after a long day of work or while on vacation.
 Eric Barone’s solo-developed indie hit managed to capture the essence of Harvest Moon while offering its own unique experience.
 Stardew Valley is all about everyday life in a small town — performing menial tasks, interacting with folks, admiring the scenery.
 As a new resident who just inherited your grandfather’s house, you’ll have to tend to farmland and, of course, prepare your own food.
 Stardew Valley is realistic in that you have to acquire recipes before making each dish.
 Once you secure a recipe, you can use the items in your inventory and fridge to cook up a nice dish.
 Learning new recipes has its perks, too, as meals can give you enhanced skills in specific areas.
 The game emphasizes eating at the right time of day, too, since scarfing down a meal too close to nightfall limits its effects.
 Don’t eat right before bed!

 No list about cooking and video games would be complete without Cooking Mama.
 While the Nintendo series has gone through little evolution over its 10-plus-year history, the mini-game compilations have always been the best dedicated cooking games available for handhelds/consoles.
 Any of the Nintendo DS or Wii entries do the trick, but we are giving the nod to Cooking Mama 5: Bon Appétit! for the Nintendo 3DS due to its updated visuals and wide array of mini-games and recipes.
 The best part about the Cooking Mama series is that the mini-games do a surprisingly decent job teaching about the culinary craft while remaining simple enough for young children to grasp.
 The stylus-based mini-games in Bon Appétit! employ a wide range of cooking utensils and devices to frequently switch up the action.